 Hub Detect is an all-in-one open source scanner leveraging Signature Scanning and Package Management.
 Integrating with all the CI tools, it’s Scan Nirvana.

 When you’re trying to secure and manage the open source code in your applications, the first step is to accurately discover all the open source in your systems.
 Simply put, if you don’t know which open source components you’re using, you can’t protect yourself from vulnerabilities in those components.
-That’s why Black Duck by Synopsys uses a multi-factor discovery method, leveraging the power of both package manager declarations and file signature scanning for the most accurate results.
+That’s why Black Duck uses a multi-factor discovery method, leveraging the power of both package manager declarations and file signature scanning for the most accurate results.